MacirBrustolin/MacirBrustolin/README.md

 # Hello, I'm  @MacirBrustolin 👋

 - I’m 25, i have a bachelor degree in electrical engineering and i'm currently learning the ways in software development.
-- I’m currently learning ASP.NET Core (MVC, EF, Etc.). 🌱
+- I’m currently learning the .NET platform, focusing on Asp.Net Core. 🌱
 - Feel free to ask me anything.
 <!---
 - 📫 How to reach me: mj.brustolin@hotmail.com